Sergeus/CivMods/README.md

 - Fixed a bug that caused Svesta's ability to block war with 1 trade route instead of 4
 - Added the Sloop unit, second unique for Numydia
 - Resized panels on scenario setup screen so that Svesta UA displays properly
+- Shortened Svestan DoM so it fits on the DoM screen properly.

 #### CHANGELOG V1.1